grafana/agent/docs/sources/flow/getting-started/migrating-from-operator.md

 discovery.kubernetes "pods" {
   role = "pod"
-  // limit to pods on this node to reduce the amount we need to filter selectors {
+  // limit to pods on this node to reduce the amount you need to filter selectors {
     role  = "pod"
     field = "spec.nodeName=" + env("<HOSTNAME>")